 If your circumstances and therefore your support needs change, please contact a Disability Adviser so that your Individual Support Plan can be updated.

-If you are likely to experience difficulty in safely evacuating University buildings in the event of an emergency evacuation, please discuss your requirements with your Disability Adviser.
+If you are likely to have difficulty in safely evacuating University buildings in the event of an emergency, please discuss your requirements with your Disability Adviser.
 Your Disability Adviser will gather some further information about your requirements and possible support/ adjustment requirements and will pass this information on to your faculty.
 Your faculty will then liaise with you to draw up a PEEP which meets your requirements.

 If you require exam provisions for an in-class test, please contact the lecturer who has set this assessment and provide them with a copy of part B of your Individual Support Plan directly, which will outline your recommended exam support.